NOAA-PMEL/OneArgo-Mat/README.md

 Before use, make sure the files from this repository are placed in a directory that is in the MATLAB search path.
 Or add the directory where they are located to the search path (https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).
 Or run it in the directory where the Tutorial.m script was placed.

 For an overview of how to use this toolbox, step through the Tutorial script (using the "Run and Advance" button of the MATLAB editor window), a tutorial that was developed for the [2021 GO-BGC Scientific Workshop](https://www.us-ocb.org/joint-gobgc-workshop/) (6/30/21).
+There are more scripts (listed under "Driver Scripts" below) to demonstrate particular features of this toolbox.

 ## FUNCTIONS

 ### Main functions (to be called from script or command window):

+calc_mld.m               : calculates mixed layer depth<br/>
+data2table.m             : converts the Data struct to a Matlab table<br/>
 download_meta_files.m    : downloads <WMOID>_meta.nc files from GDAC<br/>
+download_snapshot.m      : downloads an archived snapshot of Argo data<br/>
 download_tech_files.m    : downloads <WMOID>_tech.nc files from GDAC<br/>
 download_traj_files.m    : downloads <WMOID>_traj.nc files from GDAC<br/>
 get_lon_lat_time.m       : returns longitude, latitude, time for selected floats and profiles<br/>
 initialize_argo.m        : defines standard settings and paths and downloads synthetic profile index file<br/>
+list_dacs.m              : shows the Data Assembly Center(s) handling the specified floats<br/>
 list_sensors.m           : shows available sensors across fleet or for specified floats<br/>
 load_float_data.m        : loads data of one or more specified float(s) into memory<br/>
 qc_filter.m              : filters variables in a Data structure by QC flags<br/>
 select_profiles.m        : returns profiles and corresponding floats based on input criteria<br/>
+show_maps.m              : downloads float data and calls plot_profiles to create map plot(s)<br/>
-show_profiles.m          : downloads float data and calls plot_profiles to create plot<br/>
+show_profiles.m          : downloads float data and calls plot_profiles to create profile plot(s)<br/>
-show_sections.m          : downloads float data and calls plot_sections to create plot<br/>
+show_sections.m          : downloads float data and calls plot_sections to create section plot(s)<br/>
-show_timeseries.m        : downloads float data and calls plot_timeseries to create plot<br/>
+show_timeseries.m        : downloads float data and calls plot_timeseries to create timeseries plot(s)<br/>
-show_trajectories.m      : downloads float data and calls plot_trajectories to create plot<br/>
+show_trajectories.m      : downloads float data and calls plot_trajectories to create trajectory plot(s)<br/>

 Use "help function_name" in the MATLAB command window to see a full description of input and output parameters for these functions.